 Extremism is defined by the UK Government as "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs" (UK Government, 2015).

 The College's Prevent work depends on effective partnership.
-To demonstrate effective compliance with the duty, the College has ensured productive co-operation with local Prevent co-ordinators, the police and local authorities, and co-ordination through existing multi-agency forums, for example Community Safety Partnerships.
+To demonstrate effective compliance with the duty, the College has ensured productive co-operation with local Prevent co-ordinators, the police and local authorities, and co-ordination through multiagency forums.